They eat what? New Year's food traditions around the world | KRDO

 The particulars vary, but the general theme is the same: Enjoy food and drink to usher in a year of prosperity.

-Here are some of the New Year’s food traditions around the world:
+Here are 10 good-luck servings of New Year’s food traditions around the world:

 1. Hoppin’ John, American South